Flags - Etiquette and Information

 It is entering into the spirit of the 'courtesy' tradition.

-Some locals may be particular, whether it is the correct maritime ensign or the land flag, but in general it is the effort that you make to be courteous which is important and therefore appreciated.
+Some locals may be particular about whether it is the correct maritime ensign or the land flag, e.g. Guernsey, where the Defaced Red Ensign may be preferable to the Guernsey Gold Cross.
+However, in general, the effort you make to be courteous is the important factor and should, therefore, be appreciated.

-This courteous local approach is welcomed when extended bluewater cruising e.g. in the Caribbean, the Pacific and the Atlantic where French, British, Dutch, Portugese and Spanish islands have their own local flag.
+This courteous local approach is welcomed when extended blue water cruising, e.g. in the Caribbean, the Pacific and the Atlantic, where French, British, Dutch, Portuguese and Spanish islands have their own local flag.

 If you are on a strict flag-budget and are not interested in MAKING YOUR OWN FLAGS, then the parent island flag will generally pass muster: